irlcode/RFSD/use_cases/interest_payments.md

 <img src="../figures/mogilyat_figure2.png" width="60%"/>

-Despite our efforts to replicate the target study filtering procedures, the RFSD has slightly more firms than SPARK in each year.
+Despite our efforts to replicate the target study filtering procedures, the RFSD has slightly more firms than SPARK each year.
 This may be due to data completeness issues with SPARK, differences in the outlier filtering procedure of MMPTT, or differences in the definition of financial firms between SPARK and the RFSD.